-This guidance is intended to provide guidelines for contractors, architects, and property owners interested in increasing their C&D reuse and recycling.
-The scope of this guidance covers several different types of projects and project scales.
+This guidance is intended to provide guidelines for contractors, architects, and property owners interested in increasing C&D reuse and recycling.
+The scope of this guidance covers a range of types of projects and project scales.
 It covers deconstruction, demolition and renovation projects, the reuse of building materials and donation of usable materials, on-site source separation of C&D material, and mixed C&D recycling.

 Massachusetts Waste Bans

 In 1990, the Massachusetts Department of Environmental Protection (MassDEP) introduced its first bans on landfilling and combustion of easy-to-recycle and toxic materials.
 Additional “waste bans” have been phased in over time.
 The following materials and items, which may be encountered in construction, demolition, or renovation projects, are prohibited from disposal and/or transfer for disposal in Massachusetts:

 - ferrous & non-ferrous metal